nikimanoledaki/bank/README.md

 ```

 ## How to use
-Invoke IRB and the main file at the same time with the following command:
+In your command line, invoke IRB with the account file and the main file at the same time with the following command:
 ```
 $ irb -r ./lib/account.rb
 > account = Account.new